Fix Paint by Numbers Problems: 15 Common Mistakes Solved

 Fix now: Let the first coat dry, then apply a second thin coat.
 For very light colors, spot-prime the printed digit with a dab of white acrylic or gesso, let it dry, then repaint.

 Prevent next time: Pre-coat only the palest areas before you start, and plan to finish lights last.
+For detailed coverage techniques, check our comprehensive paint-by-numbers tips and techniques guide.

 2) Streaky, patchy coverage